tombennet/bitcoin-serverless-donations/README.md

 </script>
 ```

-You can have multiple Bitcoin payment widgets on the same page by using different element IDs and calling `BitcoinPay.render()` multiple times.
+You can have multiple Bitcoin payment widgets on the same page by passing in a class selector (e.g., `.donation-widget`).
+Alternatively you can call `BitcoinPay.render()` multiple times with a different element each time.

 ### Customization